mdolab/dafoam/doc/source/Download.rst

  Next, run this command from the terminal::

-    docker run -it --rm -v $HOME:/UserHome -w /UserHome dafoam/opt-packages:latest bash -rcfile /opt/setupDAFoam.sh
+    docker run -it --rm -u dafoamuser -v $HOME:/UserHome -w /UserHome dafoam/opt-packages:latest bash -rcfile /opt/setupDAFoam.sh

  It will first download the pre-compiled package from the Docker Hub if it has not been downloaded.
-Then it will start a Docker container (a light-weight virtual machine), mount your local computer's home directory to the container's /UserHome directory, login to /UserHome as root, and set the relevant DAFoam environmental variables.
+Then it will start a Docker container (a light-weight virtual machine), mount your local computer's home directory to the container's /UserHome directory, login to /UserHome as dafoamuser, and set the relevant DAFoam environmental variables.
 Now you are ready to run DAFoam tutorials.
 Refer to :ref:`Tutorials` for more details.

 - **Source code**